 I shrugged.
 “Maybe I did, once.
 So, you here to take me home, then?
 I’m not much good to Him here anymore.”
 I nodded towards where Alastor had fallen moments before.
-“It’s been two hundred years of putting up with crap like that.
+“I’ve been puttin’ up with shit like that for over two hundred years now.
 I think I’ve earned my pension.”

 Enoch shook his head.
 He must’ve read the annoyance in my expression because the muscles at the corners of his jaw bunched beneath his beard.
-“I am not here to take you home.
-At least, not yet.”
+“I am not here to take you home.”
 He held up a hand and my protest died on my lips.
-I exhaled heavily through my nose, but remained silent.
+“At least, not yet.”
+I exhaled heavily through my nose but remained silent.
 “He is well aware of your… present state, Jude, and whether you believe it or not, He does sympathize with you.
-He wants you to come home, as He does all of His children, but there are concerns greater than your own that must be attended.
-You will be granted your retreat, but first, you must prepare your replacement.”
+He wants you to come home, as He does all of His children, but there are concerns greater than your own that must be attended to first.
+You will be granted your retreat, but before that can happen you must prepare your replacement.”

 Enoch smiled – that self-righteous, knowing smile that always made me want to deck him.
-“It is the Lord’s will that you be the one to train him.”
+“Yes, that was my assessment as well, but it’s not my decision.
+It is the Lord’s will that you be the one to train him.”
 He shrugged.
 “Despite your current state, I’m sure that He has His reasons.”

-I felt my insides freeze and the hairs on the back of my neck stand up.
+I felt my insides freeze and the hairs on the back of my neck stood up.
 Hunts for Potentials were not unheard of, but hardly standard operating procedure for the demon hordes.
 I may have thought Alastor was a chump, but against a Potential he would’ve been overkill.
 If he was only one of a group, though…

 Enoch nodded as though he’d read my expression.
 “Luckily, the fool you banished to the Void this morning was lured by the bigger target.
 His compatriots have been linked by the Faithful to a cult operating outside of the city.
-Find them… before they find Paul.”
-His eyes went wide for a moment and he seemed to look at something in the distance that I couldn’t see, then looked back at me.
-He was always doing that, which annoyed me even more than his damn smile.
-“You’d best be going.
-It looks as though your new pupil may need your help very soon.”
+Find them, quickly, before they find Paul.”
+His eyes went wide for a moment and he seemed to look at something in the distance that I couldn’t see, and then looked back at me.
+He was always doing that, which annoyed me even more than his damn condescending smile.
+“I’m afraid that is all the information that I can offer you.
+You’d best be going.
+I believe your new pupil may need your help very soon.”

 “I’m going to kill him.”